 6. Be honest about failures, and clearly spell out an example of when you’ve been challenged and how you moved forward.

-Now's not the time to drag out the old, “I'm a perfectionist, and it frustrated a prospect once,” narrative.
-Dig deep and show your interviewers you have healthy self-awareness and the ability to learn and proactively move on from your mistakes.
+Now’s not the time to drag out the old “I’m a perfectionist, and it frustrated a prospect once” narrative.
+Instead of a superficial non-answer, dig deep and show your interviewers you have healthy self-awareness and the ability to learn and proactively move on from your mistakes.

-Talk about a time you lost a client because you were so focused on closing a bigger fish — and mention how you've taken those lessons and avoided making the same mistake again.
+Talk about a time you lost a client because you were too focused on closing a bigger fish or a time you failed to address a prospect’s objection — and explain how you’ve taken those lessons to heart and avoided making the same mistake again.

 7. Above all, be prepared and be yourself.

-Be unapologetically you in an interview.
-If you‘re not the loudest voice on the sales floor, don’t pretend to be.
+Finally, if I could leave you with just one piece of advice, it would be this: Be unapologetically you in an interview.
+If you’re not the loudest voice on the sales floor, don’t pretend to be in your interview.
 If you have a weakness, be honest about it.
-And if you're especially kick-ass at closing or demos, be honest about that too.
+And if you’re especially kick-ass at closing or demos, be honest about that, too.

 Imposter syndrome is one of the worst traits to carry into an interview.
 So, just like you’d be comfortable letting a bad-fit prospect go, enter every interview with the confidence to let this job go if it’s not the right fit for you.